-An example of a regulatory change that may affect our business is the Telephone Consumer Protection Act (the "TCPA").
+An example of a regulatory change that may affect our business is the amendment of the Telephone Consumer Protection Act (the "TCPA") that affects telemarketing calls.
 Our efforts to comply with the TCPA have thus far had a relatively small negative effect on traffic conversion rates.
 However, our clients may make business decisions based on their own experiences with the TCPA regardless of our products, and the changes we implemented to comply with the regulations.
 Those decisions may negatively affect our revenue or profitability.